skip to content

 Indirect Orbital Fractures or Blowout Fractures

 An indirect orbital fracture or blowout fracture is a break in the floor of the eye socket.
 When these injuries occur the orbital rim stays intact, but a crack forms in the thin bone that makes up the base of the eye socket.
 This crack can pinch muscles and other anatomy around the eye, keeping the eyeball from moving properly.
 Blowout fractures are usually the result of trauma that is caused by an object larger than the eye socket itself, such as a baseball or fist.
-There are characterized by their lack of orbital rim involvement when the orbital floor is fractured.
+They are characterized by their lack of orbital rim involvement when the orbital floor is fractured.

 Direct Orbital Floor Fractures